plucid/dBpa-scripts/README.md

 streamline my workflow and catch mistakes made while processing CDs.

-These scripts are intended to be run from the command line on Windows, as well as be integrated into CD Ripper and mp3tag via those programs ability to invoke external programs.
+These scripts are intended to be run from the command line on Windows, as well as be integrated into CD Ripper and mp3tag via those programs' abilities to invoke external programs.

 The scripts enforce my particular tag and naming scheme, so they'll probably need some editing for use elsewhere.